 The flight crews took turns running an auxiliary power unit on at least one of the aircraft so that they could "jump start" the other aircraft and warm up their engines and electronics....What was the weather at Pole??
 Well, the NOAA met data file for 1976 is missing (what gives Brad??) but it must have been calm and fairly mild since there is a light ice fog visible.
 My picture is at left; at right is Tadashi's view looking the other way.

 This is summer GFA Dave Pluth standing in front of our other Twin Otter visitor.
-This aircraft was contracted out to NSF to support the Ross Ice Shelf Project, and the pilot was the late great Antarctic aviator Giles Kershaw.
-This was only his second season on the ice, but he already had a reputation for being brash and bold.
-We didn't get to see that right away because the Pole weather turned foggy on his trip in, and he got lost and almost ran out of fuel...so his initial landing was timid and chaste.
+This aircraft was contracted out to NSF, also to support the Ross Ice Shelf Project, and the pilot was the late great Antarctic aviator Giles Kershaw.
+This was only his second season on the ice, but people at Pole already knew his reputation for being brash and bold.
+We didn't get to see that right away because the Pole weather turned foggy on his trip in, and he got lost and almost ran out of fuel... so after his landing he was timid and chaste at first.
 He recovered quickly, however, and buzzed us all a few times as he headed for the Ross Ice Shelf.
 Stu's picture at right is just one example (I think)...I cranked up the brightness and contrast a bit in an attempt to bring out as much detail as possible.

 Sadly, Giles died in a solo gyrocopter crash on the then-Jones Ice Shelf on 5 March 1990.